-Doctors will try to pinpoint the exact area where blood flow is obstructed to help them understand how your health may be affected.
-The severity of Budd-Chiari syndrome can depend on where the clot is located and the number of veins that are affected.
+Doctors will try to pinpoint the exact area where blood flow obstructed to help them understand how your health may affect.
+The severity of Budd-Chiari syndrome can depend on where the clot located and the number of veins that are affected.

-Interventional radiologists will use X-ray techniques known as hepatic angiography or venography to examine arteries and veins directly to determine the location and severity of a clot.
-If the inferior vena cava is being examined, an X-ray called inferior cavography is used.
-These procedures involve inserting a thin, flexible tube (catheter) into a blood vessel through an easily accessible vein in the arm, neck or groin.
-A dye, referred to as a ‘contrast dye’ or ‘contrast medium’, is then injected through the catheter to light up the blood vessels to make them easier to see in the X-ray.
-In some cases the scan shows that only the end portion of the vein is blocked and that much of the vein remains clear.
-In other cases, the vein is more blocked and doctors will need to get to the vein via a tube put into the liver from the tummy.
+Interventional radiologists will use X-ray techniques known as hepatic angiography or venography to examine arteries. and veins directly to determine the location and severity of a clot.
+If the inferior vena cava is being examined, an X-ray called inferior cacography used.
+These procedures involve inserting a thin, flexible tube (catheter) into a blood vessel through an easily accessible vein in the arm, neck, or groin.
+A dye referred to as a ‘contrast dye’ or ‘contrast medium’, then injected through the catheter to light up the blood vessels to make it easier to see in the X-ray.
+In some cases, the scan shows that only the end portion of the vein blocked and that much of the vein remains clear.
+In other cases, the vein more blocked and doctors will need to get to the vein via a tube put into the liver from the tummy.

-Venoplasty or angioplasty: Once the tube gets to the blockage, doctors can remove the clot and open the vein.
+Once the tube gets to the blockage, doctors can remove the clot and open the vein.
 This is called venoplasty or angioplasty.
-The vein is opened with balloons and the interventional radiologist often decides to place a metal spring (stent) within it to keep it open.
+The vein opened with balloons and the interventional radiologist often decides to place a metal spring (stent) within it to keep it open.

-Thrombolysis: If the clot within the hepatic veins was formed recently and is difficult to remove, the catheter tube may be left in the hepatic vein for a day or two to allow clotbusting drugs (thrombolysis) to get rid of the clot.
+If the clot within the hepatic veins formed recently and difficult to remove, the catheter tube may be left in the hepatic vein for a day or two to allow clot-busting drugs (thrombolysis) to get rid of the clot.
 When venoplasty/stent succeeds it usually leads to rapid improvement in the patient’s overall condition.

-Surgical shunts: Occasionally another operation may be offered which reverses the flow in the portal vein so that it is taking blood out of the liver rather than into it.
+Occasionally another operation may offer which reverses the flow in the portal vein so that it taking blood out of the liver rather than into it.
 The liver still receives enough blood from the hepatic artery to function adequately.
 This operation uses a vein from the neck or an artificial graft to make a new connection which allows the blood to escape from the congested liver.
-Followings shunts can be created
+Followings shunts can create

-These surgical procedures and TIPSS can be effective, however, there is a risk they can create an additional problem.
-The shunts mean that less blood goes through the liver to be cleaned of toxins.
-As a consequence, there is a risk these toxins will build up and this can cause a condition called hepatic encephalopathy.
-The symptoms of this can include mental confusion, tremors or drowsiness.
-Hepatic encephalopathy can be treated using laxatives such as lactulose, or antibiotics, to help your body remove these toxins.
-In very few cases the TIPSS stent can be altered in size to try and reduce the encephalopathy.
+These surgical procedures and TIPSS can effective, however, there a risk they can create an additional problem.
+The shunts mean that less blood goes through the liver to cleaned of toxins.
+As a consequence, there a risk these toxins will build up and this can cause a condition called hepatic encephalopathy.
+The symptoms of this can include mental confusion, tremors, or drowsiness.
+Hepatic encephalopathy can treated using laxatives such as lactulose, or antibiotics, to help your body remove these toxins.
+In very few cases the TIPSS stent can altered in size to try and reduce the encephalopathy.

-Anticoagulation: Most experts now recommend that patients with Budd-Chiari syndrome should receive life-long anticoagulation therapy, because Budd-Chiari syndrome often means that people’s blood has a tendency to clot too readily.
+Most experts now recommend that patients with Budd-Chiari syndrome should receive life-long anticoagulation therapy because Budd-Chiari syndrome often means that people’s blood a tendency to clot too readily.
 Anticoagulation therapy involves taking medicines and being closely monitored with regular blood tests

-Liver transplantation: A liver transplant is usually only recommended if other treatments are no longer helpful and your life is threatened by end stage liver disease.
-In Budd-Chiari syndrome, a liver transplant may be required when:
+A liver transplant is usually only recommended if other treatments no longer helpful and your life threatened by end-stage liver disease.
+In Budd-Chiari syndrome, a liver transplant may require when:

-- shunt procedures cannot prevent a further deterioration in your condition.
+- shunt procedures cannot prevent further deterioration in your condition.

-Liver transplantation is a major operation and if it is not an emergency treatment, you will need to plan it carefully with your medical team, family and friends.
+A major operation and if it, not an emergency treatment, you will need to plan it carefully with your medical team, family, and friends.
 Liver transplants offer a good prospect of a full recovery.

-Being diagnosed with Budd-Chiari syndrome can be worrying and frightening, as it is a serious disease.
-Diagnosis also gives patients an opportunity to have effective treatment that can improve quality of life.
-Treatments aim to reduce the risk of the disease progressing to a serious outcome, and to improve the quality of life.
+Being diagnosed with Budd-Chiari syndrome can worrying and frightening, as it a serious disease.
+Diagnosis also gives patients an opportunity to have an effective treatment that can improve their quality of life.
+Treatments aim to reduce the risk of the disease progressing to a serious outcome and to improve the quality of life.
 How well you respond to treatment will depend on your age and the severity of the disease at diagnosis.
-Over 80% of patients do respond well and are still alive 10 years after diagnosis.
+Over 80% of patients do respond well and still alive 10 years after diagnosis.
 You should speak to your own doctor about your prognosis.